Virus

 A virus is a submicroscopic infectious agent that replicates only inside the living cells of an organism.
 Viruses infect all life forms, from animals and plants to microorganisms, including bacteria and archaea.
 Viruses are found in almost every ecosystem on Earth and are the most numerous type of biological entity.
-Since Dmitri Ivanovsky's 1892 article describing a non-bacterial pathogen infecting tobacco plants and the discovery of the tobacco mosaic virus by Martinus Beijerinck in 1898, more than 16,000 of the millions of virus species have been described in detail.
+Since the first discovery of a virus, the tobacco mosaic virus, in the 1890s, more than 16,000 of the millions of virus species have been described in detail.
 The study of viruses is known as virology, a subspeciality of microbiology.

 When infected, a host cell is often forced to rapidly produce thousands of copies of the original virus.
 When not inside an infected cell or in the process of infecting a cell, viruses exist in the form of independent viral particles, or virions, consisting of (i) genetic material, i.e., long molecules of DNA or RNA that encode the structure of the proteins by which the virus acts; (ii) a protein coat, the capsid, which surrounds and protects the genetic material; and in some cases (iii) an outside envelope of lipids.
 The shapes of these virus particles range from simple helical and icosahedral forms to more complex structures.
 Most virus species have virions too small to be seen with an optical microscope and are one-hundredth the size of most bacteria.